Travel Tech

 I picked up a nice light (only a few grams) TerraPi Alpha 3d printed case for the Pi and added a 250GB SSD so I could boot the Pi from the faster drive and have way more storage.
 Also added a Noctua NF-A4x10 5V fan for some “almost” silent active cooling.

-With the addition of the SSD drive attached via the USB3 to SATA adapter, the Raspberry Pi 4 really came alive.
+With the addition of the 250GB SATA SSD drive attached via the USB3 to SATA adapter, the Raspberry Pi 4 really came alive.
 Performance increase was large.
 Now I often forget that I’m on a Pi rather than a full blown desktop.
 It’s been able to handle everything we’ve thrown at it.
 Most of which you can see listed below.
 I usually boot from the much faster SSD but if we want to play RetroPie games then I just unplug the USB SSD drive cable and the Pi will then boot from the uSD card that has RetroPie installed on it, along with a bunch of old games.

 Software Used on Raspberry Pi